phenomismatch/sightings-database/README.md

 There are 3 main tables, a few region tables, and a few miscellaneous tables.

 Main tables:
-1. taxons: Data about the species and if it is going to be used in the analysis.
+1. taxa: Data about the species and if it is going to be used in the analysis.
 1. events: Date and spatial coordinates of each observation.
 1. counts: What species were observed and how many.
 This is a child table of events.